Set up the "naked" domain address for your site

 Before you begin

-For your naked domain address to work, you must already be hosting a Google Site at www.yourdomain.com, where yourdomain.com is the name of your actual domain.
-To set this up, see Customize a Google Site address.
+For your naked domain address to work, you must already host your Google Site at www.yourdomain.com, where yourdomain.com is the name of your actual domain.
+See how to customize a Google Site address.

 Redirect your naked domain

 From the Admin console Home page, go to Domains.

 If you don't see Domains on the Home page, at the bottom, click More controls.

 - Under Primary domain, click Redirect your naked domain.

 - Enter the prefix or subdomain of the web address.
 Typically, this is "www".
 Then click Continue.

 Note: Address mapping is supported only by HTTP and not HTTPS.

 - Configure A records for your domain to map the prefix you entered above to the IP addresses of Google servers hosting your site.